WATCH NOW: Touring the River Valley: Beaver Creek Valley State Park

-Whether someone wants to spend time casting a fishing line into a stream or at the peak of a trail, Beaver Creek Valley State Park is ready to provide it in Caledonia, Minnesota.
+Whether someone wants to spend time casting a fishing line into a stream or at the peak of a trail, Beaver Creek Valley State Park is ready to provide it in Caledonia.

 With Beaver Creek making its way through the park, anglers have the chance to catch trout year round on 2.3 miles of water.